BusBar

 3.1.
 Model & Toolbox

-• This problem is fully described by the Electric model, namely a poisson equation for the electrical potential \(V\) with Dirichlet boundary conditions on entry /exit.
+• This problem is described by a steady electric conduction model for \(V\) with Dirichlet boundary conditions on entry/exit.

 • toolbox: electric